Thermal Conductivity Paper Database

 A comprehensive characterization on the structural and thermophysical properties of sintered ore particles toward waste heat recovery applications

 Thermophysical and structural properties of sintered ore particles (SOPs) were determined to expand upon the little documented information there is regarding the properties of these materials.
-In addition to this, a fractal model was also developed for the prediction of thermal conductivity in SOPs as ...
+In addition to this, a fractal model was also developed for the prediction of thermal conductivity in SOPs as a function of porosity.
+The experimental results revealed that the specific heat capacity increased with increasing temperature and that the thermal conductivity decreased with increasing ...

 Author(s): , , , , , ,